 Australia’s dingoes deserve better

-Dingoes are Australia’s largest land predator and play an important role in keeping ecosystems healthy.
+Dingoes are one of Australia’s few terrestrial apex predators and play an important role in maintaining healthy ecosystems.
 Yet across Australia, they are still being poisoned, trapped and shot under laws that often classify them as pests.
-We’re calling for stronger protections and humane, science-based approaches that reduce conflict without unnecessary killing.

 Why dingoes matter